What is multigraph in data structure? Definitions, implementations, and use

 What is multigraph in data structure?

-While a simple graph allows at most one edge (or arcs) between any two vertices (or nodes), a multigraph can have multiple edges connecting the same pair of vertices.
-Each edge can be defined additionally by attributes or weights, providing side information about the relationship between the vertices it connects.
-For example, in transportation networks, a multigraph can model multiple routes between two locations, each with different attributes like travel time or mode of transportation; in social networks - different attributes can describe different kinds of relationships between individuals and ...
+While a simple graph allows at most one edge between any two vertices, a multigraph can have multiple edges connecting the same pair of vertices.
+Each edge can be defined by attributes or weights, providing additional information about the relationship between connected vertices.

-NOTE: Some researchers reserved the term "multigraph" to the graph only with multiple edges, while others used it to define a graph with both multiple edges and self-loops (edges connecting a vertex to itself).
+Note: Some researchers reserve "multigraph" for graphs with only multiple edges, while others include self-loops (edges connecting a vertex to itself).

 a multigraph image